Private, In-Home Tutoring in Brockton, Massachusetts

 Bi-weekly Progress Reports

 Brockton, Massachusetts Tutoring Programs

-SchoolTutoring Academy’s tutoring programs for Brockton students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Brockton, Massachusetts students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 The mission of Brockton Public Schools is to ensure that students learn the skills to read, write, speak, express themselves, reason, create, act responsibly, use technology, be self-aware, work cooperatively and have the knowledge and tools to be productive citizens.
 This is facilitated by participating in a rigorous curriculum that challenges students to expand their knowledge of the world in which they live.
 Together, these programs help prepare children for success in the future, be that in college, trade school, the military, or the workforce.

 We currently cover the following Brockton-area school district: Brockton School District.

 Schools in Brockton include: